 - No monthly mortgage payments.

-- Proceeds can be used however you want.
+- Proceeds can be used however you choose.

 - Proceeds do not affect Social Security or Medicare benefits.

-- Loan is not due until the last homeowner passes away, sells the home or permanently moves out.
+- The loan is not due until the last homeowner passes away, sells the home or permanently moves out.

 - Both fixed rate and adjustable rate programs are available.

 Health insurance policies for the elderly generally do not pay for long term care.
-These policies generally wrap around the Medicare benefit and do not add any new benefits.
+These policies typically wrap around the Medicare benefit and do not add any new benefits.
 However, there are exceptions.
-You would need to look at your individual policy to determine if home care aides are covered and for how long.
-The only time we have experienced increased nurse aide benefits is following a hospital stay and being covered through the supplemental policy.
+You may need to look at your individual policy to determine if home care aides are covered and for how long.
 These benefits are limited to the health condition of the recipient, considered short term in nature and as recipient’s health condition improves, will be terminated.